 For the celiac disease community, the greatest gift of all this season is to assure full recognition of celiac disease by the medical community with rapid diagnosis and treatment for the 2.5 million Americans still undiagnosed.
 CDF provides hope and help to people with celiac disease and gluten sensitivity and their loved ones.
 By investing in CDF, your donations, no matter the gift size, are being put to work now.
 View our Annual Report to see how CDF puts your dollars to work.

-Julian was diagnosed eight years ago.
+Julien Solomita.
+Take a moment and watch Julien Solomita and his Mom talk about his struggle with celiac disease.
+He was diagnosed eight years ago.
 He suffered needlessly as they visited doctor after doctor before one finally ordered the test and he was diagnosed.
-Julien and his Mom support Celiac Disease Foundation (CDF) and the Gift of Hope campaign because they know what they went through together.
+Julien and his Mom support Celiac Disease Foundation (CDF) and the Gift of Hope Campaign because they know what they went through together.
 Read more.
 Donate now.